nyfair/mpv-win64/README.md

 Yes, fdk aak produce better aac than FFmpeg native, but it is still not in the top tier.
 I recommend you to use xHE-AAC or Apple AAC instead
 ### Build libass with fontconfig for POSIX-like system font configuration
 Fontconfig sucks in windows, and... do you really want to learn it?
-### Build MPV with SPIR-V and libplacebo for Vulkan context
-Hmm, currently d3d11 context also works